rklymentiev/py-for-neuro/slides/chapter2_02_functions.md

 # Writing custom functions

-Notes: A function is a block of code which only runs when it is called.
+Notes: A function is a block of code that only runs when it is called.
 You can pass data, known as parameters, into a function.
 A function can return data as a result.

 ---